elahshalev/Elah_Shalev_interview/README.md

 14. Export the final report as an excel spreadsheet

 15. Create a PRIVATE GitHub repository including your code, final report, and playlist link.
+Make sure to add me (zachcox-elektra) as a collaborator.
 Email GitHub link to zachcox@elektra.com